It is essential to provide a solid and level base for "ANY

 Decide where to position the shed in an optimal space, allow

-Using pegs and string to mark out the base the same area as the
+sides.
+Using pegs and string to mark out the base the same area

-building’s floor.
-Finally, measure diagonals to ensure the area is
+as the building’s floor.
+Finally, measure diagonals to ensure

 Step 2: